$SU_2(\mathbb{C})$ symmetry in quantum spin chain ground states and Haldane's conjecture: Integer spin and half-odd integer spin ( :

-\vsp That $d$ can not be an even integer is given in [19] since $\omega_R(\mbox{UHF}_d)''$ is a type-I factor.
-It also follows for a more general result where we could drop our additional assumption that $\omega$ is reflection positive with the twist $r_0$.
+\vsp That, $d$ can not be an even integer, is given in \cite{[20]} since $\omega_R(\mbox{UHF}_d)''$ is a type-I factor.
+It also follows by a more general result \cite{[24]}, where we could drop additional assumption that $\omega$ is reflection positive with the twist $r_0$ but here (a) is valid for reflection positive with twist case.